Milliman-PRM/Milliman-Access-Portal/User Stats/MAPStatsLoader/README.md

 This guide will focus primarily on setting up developer machines, but also on ways in which this project differs from others in this repository.

+It is advised that you read through this entire guide and complete all configuration steps before attempting to make updates to this project.

 ## Production Environment

 Azure Function apps are an abstraction layer on top of Azure App Services.
 Azure Functions does strip away most capabilities to configure the runtime environment, with a few exceptions.
 It utilizes dependency injection to pass information into function executions, most usefully the `ExecutionContext`.